brad-yates/brad-yates/README.md

 - 👀 I’m interested in web design, data analysis, and graphing with D3.js!
 - 🌱 I’m currently learning JavaScript, React.js, D3.js, Three.js, and Node.js
 - 💞️ I’m always looking to collaborate on open-source projects or any financial, economic, or business analysis projects.
-- ♣️ I'm a big fan of strategy games and really enjoy the process of incrementally improving.
+- ♣️ I'm a big fan of strategy games and thoroughly enjoy the process of incrementally improving.
 - 📫 The best way to reach me is on [Twitter](https://www.twitter.com/bradfresco/)

 <br />